-All PI's should be recorded in the bound red book and the staff member should be debriefed.
-Students have the right to record their perspective of any use of a Physical Intervention technique as well.
-The incident is recorded in the red book and all documents relating to it are collated in numerical order in the PI file.
+All physical interventions should be recorded on iSAMS and the staff member should be debriefed.
+Students have the right to record their perspective of any use of a physical intervention technique as well.

-Any student who is involved in a PI will also be seen by the school's nurse or a First Aider.
+Any student who is involved with a PI will also be seen by the school's nurse or a First Aider.